 Irwin Naturals Looks to Add Pacific Northwest Ketamine Clinic to Its National Footprint

-Planned addition of Washington facility would mark 17th Prospective clinic signed to join fast-growing network for psychedelic mental healthcare

-/EIN News/ -- LOS ANGELES, Nov.
-09, 2022 (GLOBE NEWSWIRE) -- Irwin Naturals Inc. (CSE: IWIN) (OTC: IWINF) (FRA: 97X) (“Irwin” or the “Company”) has reached a binding, arm’s length agreement to acquire the assets of Tri-Cities Infusion & Wellness Clinic, PLLC on November 5, 2022 which is located in Kennewick, Washington.
+LOS ANGELES, Nov.
+09, 2022 (GLOBE NEWSWIRE) -- Irwin Naturals Inc. IWIN IWINF (FRA: 97X) ("Irwin" or the "Company") has reached a binding, arm's length agreement to acquire the assets of Tri-Cities Infusion & Wellness Clinic, PLLC on November 5, 2022 which is located in Kennewick, Washington.

 This will be the first facility in Washington for Irwin Naturals Emergence, a fast-growing national chain of psychedelic mental-health clinics.
 This will be the 17th facility the chain has signed on or acquired across eight different states.